 On February 22, 2022, Zevia LLC (the "Borrower") obtained a revolving credit facility (the "Secured Revolving Line of Credit") by entering into a Loan and Security Agreement with Bank of America, N.A. (the "Loan and Security Agreement").
 The Borrower may draw funds under the Secured Revolving Line of Credit up to an amount not to exceed the lesser of (i) a \$20 million revolving commitment and (ii) a borrowing base which is comprised of inventory and receivables.
 Up to \$2 million of the Secured Revolving Line of Credit may be used for letter of credit issuances and the Borrower has the option to increase the commitment under the Secured Revolving Line of Credit by up to \$10 million, subject to certain conditions.
 The Secured Revolving Line of Credit matures on February 22, 2027.
-There have been no amounts drawn under the Secured Revolving Line of Credit.
+There have been During the first quarter of 2024, the Company drew \$8 million on the Secured Revolving Line of Credit which was subsequently repaid in the same period.
+As of March 31, 2024, there was no amounts drawn under amount outstanding on the Secured Revolving Line of Credit.
 The Secured Revolving Line of Credit is secured by a first priority security interest in substantially all of the Company's assets.